20220874bhiku/Research/reflective-prompts.md

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

-I do not have strategy for learning.
-There are things that I can understand immediately and things that I am not able to get around my brain to understand it.
+I do not have strategy for learning.  secondly ,there are things that I can understand immediately and things that I am not able to get around my brain to understand it.
-Anyways I will be slowly get the hang of it.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

-Do it even if you know it is very hard to comprehend even if I do not know anything abut software.
-You will know eventually, maybe not withing this 6 month but give you a life long knowledge.
+Feel the fear and do it anyway.

 ### What is Python?